 Shaikan is a producing heavy oil field located onshore Iraq and is operated by Gulf Keystone Petroleum International.
 The field is located in block Shaikan.

-Three expansion projects are associated with the Shaikan heavy oil field, namely Shaikan (Jurassic Expansion & Trissaic Pilot) Future Expansion Phase 1, Shaikan (Trissaic Expansion & Cretaceous Pilot) Future Expansion Phase 2 and Shaikan Development.
-The expansion projects are currently in the feasibility and commissioning stage.
+Two expansion projects are associated with the Shaikan heavy oil field, namely Shaikan (Jurassic Expansion & Trissaic Pilot) Future Expansion Phase 1 and Shaikan (Trissaic Expansion & Cretaceous Pilot) Future Expansion Phase 2.
+The expansion projects are currently in the commissioning and approval stage.

 Field participation details

-The field is owned by MOL Hungarian Oil and Gas, Texas Keystone and Gulf Keystone Petroleum.
+The field is owned by Gulf Keystone Petroleum and MOL Hungarian Oil and Gas.

 Production from Shaikan